freeCodeCamp/freeCodeCamp/guide/english/css/will-change/index.md

 Let's look at another example: ```opacity```.
 Opacity with a value of 1 does not create a new overlay context, but with a lower value (for example, 0.9) will create.
 While will-change: opacity will in any case create a new overlay context.

-Be careful when you use this property.
+Tip: Be careful when you use this property.
 You should only be using it when you are 100% sure the element will change, as overusing this property will use a lot of resources.
 In some cases it can be really useful to only apply will-change when the user hovers the parent of the element.

 #### More Information:
 - [will-change on MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change)